 Physics at Morris

-An undergraduate degree in physics from Morris provides a solid basis for young scientists to pursue careers in engineering, academia, research, teaching or industry.
+An undergraduate degree in physics from Morris provides a solid basis for young scientists to pursue careers ranging from medicine, law, entrepenuership, engineering, technology, as well as physics careers including industry, teaching, and research.

 The physics program offers a BA in physics, as well as a minor in physics.
 We develop students’ ability to solve quantitative physics problems, perform experimental work, and communicate effectively the results of that work.